Woodworking Tool Tips!

 |

-Bandsaw Blade Length
+Bandsaw Blade Length - how to measure your blade.

-We don't know what bandsaw blade length fits your saw either, but fortunately it's easy to find out.
+We don't know what bandsaw blade length fits your bandsaw either, but fortunately it's easy to find out.
 It's especially easy, of course, if you have an old bandsaw blade that fits the saw--just measure its length.
 Make a mark on the inside of the blade, and align it with the zero point on a measuring tape laid on the floor.
 Roll the blade along the tape until the mark reaches bottom center again, and there's your measurement.
 The exact measurement is just a target, by the way — if your bandsaw blade measures 114-5/8", you don't have to special-order that exact length.
 Try a blade of 114" or 115" length; it's more than likely that either one will work just fine.

 Most bandsaws will accept a range of blade lengths, sometimes with as much as 2" difference between the shortest and longest blades that the saw can use.
 If you don't have a blade to measure, or if you simply want to know if a 93" blade will fit a saw rated to handle 92", here's how to determine the range of lengths you can expect to mount on your saw.